Modern consumers have modern expectations — something retailers worldwide know too well, even if they are unsure how to react.

 They are looking at:

-Multichannel retailers that implement an effective diversification strategy will maximise their reach and sales opportunities, while increasing customer loyalty and retention.
+Multichannel retailers that implement an effective diversification strategy will maximize their reach and sales opportunities, while increasing customer loyalty and retention.

 Today, consumers have become multichannel shoppers, and retailers must understand each channel type to determine its value since some channels work better for the buyer’s journey stages.